teamIndexZero/index_zero_trafficsystem/README.md

  1. simulator - actual simulator with all the logic embedded in there
  2. gui - graphical user interface capable of drawing the animated simulation, getting input either from the simulator directly via pipe, or from a file.

+ ## Tests

+ There are a couple of easy things in use for testing, namely:

+ 1. JUnit - 'default' test runner for java.
+Basically, you create a class in Test source root (`src/test/java`), make up a method which is going to be the test and annotate it with `@Test` annotation.
+ 2. Mockito - mock framework.
+When we have no dependency ready, or when we want to test dependency in isolation, it comes handy. http://www.vogella.com/tutorials/Mockito/article.html nice tutorial
+ 3. Fest-assert - fluent assertion library. https://github.com/alexruiz/fest-assert-2.x/wiki/One-minute-starting-guide one minute starting guide.
+It saves time on tests.

+ Obviously we not need use 2) and 3), but they come handy as we get into the longer run.